Linear algebra and group theory: 2a. Matrix inversion

 In order to deal with this latter question, let us introduce the following notion:

 \begin{definition} Associated to any vectors $v_1,\ldots,v_N\in\mathbb R^N$ is the volume

 of the parallelepiped made by these vectors. \end{definition}

 Here the volume is taken in the standard $N$-dimensional sense.
 At $N=1$ this volume is a length, at $N=2$ this volume is an area, at $N=3$ this is the usual 3D volume, and so on.
-In general, the volume of a body $X\subset\mathbb R^N$ is by definition the number $vol(X)\in[0,\infty]$ of copies of the unit cube $C\subset\mathbb R^N$ which are needed for filling $X$.
+In general, the volume of a body $X\subset\mathbb R^N$ is by definition the number $vol(X)\in[0,\infty]$ of copies of the unit cube $C\subset\mathbb R^N$ which are needed for filling $X$, when allowing this unit cube to be divided into smaller cubes, for the needs of the filling operation.

 In order to compute this volume we can use various geometric techniques, and we will see soon that, in what regards the case that we are interested in, namely that of the parallelepipeds $P\subset\mathbb R^N$, we can basically compute here everything, just by using very basic geometric techniques, essentially based on the Thales theorem.